marmelab/react-admin/docs/Authentication.md

 ### `useAuthenticated()` Hook

-If you add [custom pages](./Actions.md), or if you [create an admin app from scratch](./CustomApp.md), you may need to secure access to pages manually.
+If you add [custom pages](./Actions.md), you may need to secure access to pages manually.
 That's the purpose of the `useAuthenticated()` hook, which calls the `authProvider.checkAuth()` method on mount, and redirects to login if it returns a rejected Promise.

 ```jsx
 // in src/MyPage.js